Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Procampur/Chris the Druid.md

 ![[Chris The Druid-Portrait.png|650]]

 *DM's private note*
-Actually a reference to Mudd from Tales of the Stinky dragon.
+Actually a reference to Mudd from Tales of the Stinky dragon. [[Procampur First Section|.]]